Owning a home is proven to be one of the best investments you can make.

 How Much Money Is Needed to Buy a Home Now?

 There are stories going around about the huge down payments needed to buy a home today.
 While there are some financing options that do require a significant down payment, other options are very affordable.
-At Fellowship Home Loans, we have programs available with as little as 3.5% down.
+At Fellowship Home Loans, we have access to a number of programs that help make home ownership more affordable.
 That means you don’t have to scrimp for years before you can qualify for a home loan.
-There are even down payment assistance programs to help borrowers get into that first home.
-For our veterans, we have programs with 0pct down payment through our VA loan product.
 If you really want to get out of that rental unit and into your own home, we can help.